Dear Friends of the College,

 In the last survey of business and public administration alumni, over 95% responded "Yes!" that they would recommend us to a friend or relative considering a program offered at CSUSB.
 Any organization would be proud of such a high approval rating.
 Prospective students, I invite you to visit our campus.
 It's beautiful!
 Take some time to hear about your opportunities to work closely with faculty and to polish your leadership skills through the many active student organizations.
 Your goals and our vision may well be the same match that it is for our current 2700 undergraduate and 500 graduate students.

-Quality is the word to describe our 17 different undergraduate concentrations, the MBA, and the MPA, evidenced by dual accreditations: AACSB (The Association to Advance Collegiate Schools of Business) and NASPAA (National Association of Schools of Public Affairs and Administration).
-What difference does accreditation really make?
-View this short presentation for the answer.
+Quality is the word to describe our 17 undergraduate concentrations, MBA programs and MPA offerings, evidenced by dual accreditations: AACSB (The Association to Advance Collegiate Schools of Business) and NASPAA (National Association of Schools of Public Affairs and Administration).

-Please email me directly if I may assist in getting you "connected" to our programs, our faculty, and our students.
+Please email me directly if I may assist in getting you "connected" to our programs, our faculty or our students.

 With thanks to every stakeholder for your important role in the educational process,